-The exhibition covers a period of significant religious, societal and cultural change as it charts the most important movements of Western art history through 65 paintings by Fra Angelico, Titian, Caravaggio, Rembrandt, Vermeer, Rubens, Raphael, Goya, Turner, van Gogh, Cézanne, Monet and others.
+The exhibition covered a period of significant religious, societal and cultural change as it charts the most important movements of Western art history through 65 paintings by Fra Angelico, Titian, Caravaggio, Rembrandt, Vermeer, Rubens, Raphael, Goya, Turner, van Gogh, Cézanne, Monet and others.

 Mr Max Hollein, Marina Kellen French Director of The Metropolitan Museum of Art, said the exhibition presented a once-in-a-lifetime opportunity in which The Met — during the renovation of their galleries for European paintings — could share these masterpieces with the people in Australia.

-Visitors to ‘European Masterpieces’ will experience remarkable works that rarely leave permanent display in the United States, installed at GOMA in purpose-built spaces inspired by the motif of the arch in European architecture.
+Visitors to ‘European Masterpieces’ experienced remarkable works that rarely leave permanent display in the United States, installed at GOMA in purpose-built spaces inspired by the motif of the arch in European architecture.
 In addition to engaging with these great works of art, visitors can also immerse themselves in The Studio, an expansive space at the heart of the exhibition which features a range of interpretive and interactive experiences.

 The Studio sets the stage for exploring the art, life and history of ‘European Masterpieces’.
 Experience daily performances from musicians and costumed models, insert yourself into artworks through interactive displays, and create your own masterpiece with the drawing materials supplied.